-Areas of Concentration: Four assistantships will be offered in the following areas: Learning Commons, Special Collections & Archives and Technology & Digital Scholarship.
+Areas of Concentration: Four assistantships will be offered in the following areas: Collection Development & Access, Research & Learning, Special Collections & Archives, and Technology & Digital Scholarship.

-Special Collections & Archives (2 positions): GAs will gain practical archival experience through the arrangement, description, metadata creation for items and collections.
+Special Collections & Archives: GA will gain practical archival experience through the arrangement, description, metadata creation for items and collections.
 Work will be project based and may occur in Strozier Library Special Collections (rare books and manuscripts), Heritage Protocol (FSU archives & history), the Pepper Library (manuscript collections) or Cataloging & Description.
-GAs may also have opportunities for creating both physical and online exhibits, to work with software such as Omeka, Archon, digital asset management systems and metadata and collections cataloging.
-GAs may also assist in providing reference services to patrons in Special Collections, creating research guides or work on other projects designed to improve access to unique collections.
+GA may also have opportunities for creating both physical and online exhibits, to work with software such as Omeka, Archon, digital asset management systems and metadata and collections cataloging.
+GA may also assist in providing reference services to patrons in Special Collections, creating research guides or work on other projects designed to improve access to unique collections.

-Digital Scholarship: GA will work under the direction of the Scholarly Communications Librarian.
-FSU Libraries is building a suite of services to help support Faculty Scholarship in the digital age, including an emphasis on publishing and research.
-The GA will assist in these areas including promotion of open access in general, support of DigiNole Commons (the open access institutional repository for FSU) and new digital scholarship services.
-The GA will be interacting with other library staff and with Faculty and students on campus.
+Digital Scholarship: The GA will work under the direction of the Digital Scholarship Coordinator.
+University Libraries is collaborating with FSU researchers on many aspects of “digital scholarship", including an emphasis on research data management, digital humanities and scholarly publishing.
+The GA will assist in these areas by developing new services, forming outreach, information and training campaigns, supporting the expansion of DigiNole Commons (the open access institutional repository for FSU), and working on digital scholarship project teams.
+The GA will interact regularly with a multi-departmental team of librarians that make up the Digital Scholarship Working Group, and also with Faculty and students on campus.

-Qualifications: Admission into a FSU School of Information Masters or Ph.D. program is required.
-(Note: GAs must be enrolled as full-time students for each semester (fall, spring, summer) of the assistantship.
+Qualifications: Admission into a FSU School of Information: Library and Information Studies Masters or Ph.D. program is required.
+(Note: GAs must be enrolled as full-time students for each semester (fall and spring) of the assistantship.

-Work Hours/Stipend: The one-year assistantships start in the fall semester and runs through the end of the summer semester.
+Work Hours/Stipend: The assistantships start in the fall semester and run through the end of the spring semester.
 The assistantship requires 20 hours of work each week during the academic term, and may include evenings or weekends.
-The one-year stipend is $14,400.00 and may, depending upon the availability of funds, provide for a waiver of six to nine hours of matriculation or out-of-state fees each semester.
+The stipend is $9,600.00 and may, depending upon the availability of funds, provide for a waiver of nine hours of matriculation or out-of-state fees each semester.

-To Apply: Complete the University Libraries Graduate Assistantship online application form.
-The deadline for submission for 2014-2015 year is April 14th, 2014.
-Applicants will be selected for in-person interviews with University Libraries Staff from the pool of applications in late April/early May.
+To Apply: Complete the University Libraries Graduate Assistantship online application form at https://fsu.qualtrics.com/SE/?SID=SV_6nz4Zber8oIbngx.
+The deadline for submission for 2015-2016 year is April 7, 2015.
+Applicants will be selected for in-person interviews with University Libraries’ staff from the pool of applications in mid/late April.

 Contact: For more information, please contact Ericka Jones at (850) 644-5870 or via e-mail at: firstname.lastname@example.org